se491-fall2018-artwork-image-processor/artwork-image-processor/README.md

 This is a Django application that leverages the Tensorflow library to transfer painting styles onto images.

+The application also reaches out to the [PhotoTagger API](https://github.com/PhotoTagger/django-initial#api) to tag any uploaded images with classifcations based on what is in the image (Ex: dog, train, car, etc)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.